k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 </td>
 <td valign="top" width="400pxl">

-<p>Batch process a subset of LUI based on a query to one of the source interfaces defined in the &ltdb_interface&gt parameter</p>
+<p>Batch process, a subset of the LUI based on a query to a source interface defined in the &ltdb_interface&gt parameter.</p>
 <td valign="top" width="300pxl">

 <p>